HubertStach/EasyHeatTransfer2D/README.md

 ## easyFEM

-EasyFEM lets you solve nonstationary heat reansfer problem using finite element method to showcase its principles.
+EasyFEM lets you solve nonstationary heat transfer problem using finite element method, on mesh created by the user.

+Mesh is created by subdividing triangles from delonay triangulation.

 ## ToDo
-    Making FEM solver work

     Visualising results

     Adding ability to specify boundary conditions